-The Education & Skills Funding Agency (ESFA) launched their Condition Data Collection (CDC) programme in early 2017 setting it to run through to Autumn 2019 in five, separate tranches.
-The CDC is one of the biggest condition data collection exercises in the UK public sector.
-The aim is to visit every government maintained school in England to collect data about the physical condition of school buildings and how they are managed.
+The Education & Skills Funding Agency (ESFA) launched their Condition Data Collection (CDC) programme in early 2017.
+They set it to run through to Autumn 2019 in five separate tranches.
+The CDC is one of the biggest condition data collection exercises in the UK public sector, and will collect data about the physical condition of school buildings as well as how they are managed.

 The ESFA have stated that the purpose of this data collection programme is to enable a fair distribution of capital maintenance funding and will be used by the department as follows:

 - enabling capital allocation which is informed by school condition